Our community began with eight households who "caught the vision" of creating a neighborhood for ourselves where we could successfully age in place.

 Retirement plans are to follow Mike wherever he goes.
 That’s considering, of course, that I can still keep up.
 (He does slow down for me but I am expected to travel at a “decent pace” which I can usually do.)
 I think co-housing is a very good idea. people from different backgrounds can get along, can work together, and can enjoy one another.
 I have seen it happen for the two years we have been part of Oakcreek Community and expect to see it for the many years to come.

 Illness forced me to return to Virginia.
 After recovery, I needed a job.
-I accepted a position as a technicians with two research professors (one a parasitologist and the other a veterinary pathologist) at VPI (now VA Tech).
+I accepted positions as technicians with two research professors (one a parasitologist and the other a veterinary pathologist) at VPI (now VA Tech).
 I also began to work on a masters degree.

 I have always had many interests and projects including photography and birding (my first exposure was in a class at Cornell).
 I have made pottery on a wheel for over 20 years at Multi Arts Center.
 I enjoy reading, OLLI, gardening and computer graphics.
 But mainly I enjoy my friends and family.